timuckun/crystal-liblmdb/README.md

 # lmdb

 Crystal bindings for the LMDB database by Symas.
-It supports most functions of the library.
+At this stage it's not considered stable.
+Not for production use

 ## Installation